robsimmons/dusa-artifact/README.md

 If you then press the "load program" button, the implementation will present two solutions, which can be navigated with the `<` and `>` buttons.
 Reloading the program will result in the solutions being returned in different orders.

-The software on https://dusa.rocks/ runs within the browser, and the site contains no telemetry or analytics.
+Additional documentation is at https://dusa.rocks/docs/.
+All software on the site runs entirely within the browser, and the site contains no telemetry or analytics.

 # Software artifact